dabapps/django-readers/README.md

 )
 ```

+By convention, to help with readability, it is sensible to put pairs that don't affect the projection before those that do.

 `django-readers` also comes with a pair function for working with Django's `get_FOO_display` mechanism.
 From the Django docs:

 > For every field that has `choices` set, the object will have a `get_FOO_display()` method, where `FOO` is the name of the field.
 This method returns the “human-readable” value of the field.